Nirall/MEDODS_form/README.md

 # The MEDOED's test task
-This form is created via Vuejs + Vuelidate + SASS.
+This form is created by Vuejs + Vuelidate + SASS without any libs.

+Vuejs and Vuelidate are connected by direct <script> including.
+SASS is installed via npm.

 To compile SASS style file use "npm run build".